AwalaApp/network-website/service-providers.md

 Add Relaynet support to your Internet-based service and make it tolerant to delays lasting anywhere from minutes to months.
 You can also integrate any third-party service that offers an API, or build a native Relaynet service from scratch to get additional benefits.

+Internet technologies are constantly evolving to provide richer functionality and better security, but Internet-based services are built in such a way that they require real-time access to the Internet and addressing this limitation requires a radical shift from traditional Internet technologies.

-Internet apps are responsible for producing, consuming and transporting their data, and that's precisely what makes them brittle: Everything hinges on the sender and the recipient being able to communicate at the same time and with an adequate throughput.
+The crux of the problem is that Internet apps are responsible for transporting their own data, and everything hinges on the sender and the recipient being able to communicate at the same time and with an adequate throughput.

 By contrast, Relaynet apps delegate the transport of their data to a _Relaynet gateway_ running on the [user](/users)'s device.
 The gateway will use the best available network (typically the Internet) and will queue outgoing data when no network is available.
 The user's gateway will be paired to a remote gateway on the Internet, which will also queue incoming data when the user is offline.